 Creating a fearless environment isn’t easy.
 It takes effort and hard work to build a trusting culture.
 Here are four simple ways to start building a more psychologically safe workplace:

-Radical candour is a new management philosophy based on two approaches – caring personally and challenging directly.
+- Encourage radical candour.
+This is a new management philosophy based on two approaches – caring personally and challenging directly.
 The radical candour framework is used to guide conversations and not fall into the trap of supporting behaviours that are damaging to teams.

+- Promote respect.
 People don’t always agree with each other, but discussion is vitally important in business.
 Encouraging mutual respect helps to improve communication and reduce workplace conflict and stress.
 Reducing pettiness in the workplace and encouraging respect helps to build psychological safety.
 The best way to promote respect at work is to ‘walk the walk.’

+- Welcome curiosity.
 Part of psychological safety is being able to express oneself.
 Encouraging staff to be curious and ask questions is where real learning happens.
 Curiosity is vital to business performance.
 Ask for feedback from employees and encourage them to ask questions.
 Start by asking: ‘What can we do better?’

+- Acknowledge ideas and the sharing of mistakes.
 Things do not always go to plan and making mistakes does not mean you are a failure.
 Mistakes offer helpful learnings and are often the source of major innovations in business.
 In psychologically safe environments, employees feel they can make a mistake and won’t be penalised for it.

 A manager promoting psychological safety will always state problems as observational facts in neutral language and engage with the team to explore the problem, ask for solutions and offer support.
 Encourage your team to share and discuss problems, errors and failures, and to ask for help.